CodecoolGlobal/tech-interview-workbook-markveszelka/docs/module_web.md

   ```

 - `Event handling:` Callback functions are often used to handle events in event-driven programming.
 For example, in web
-  development, JavaScript uses event listeners that are callback functions to respond to user interactions such as
+  development, JavaScript uses `EventListeners` that are callback functions to respond to user interactions such as
   button clicks, mouse movements, and keyboard events.

 ```js